Cincinnati Symphony Orchestra

 Cincinnati, OH 45202

-One of 18 North American orchestras performing year-round, including classical and Pops subscription concerts, Young People’s Concerts and Lollipop Family Concerts at Music Hall, Riverbend concerts in June and July, and Concerts in the Park, the CSO also is the official orchestra for the May Festival and Cincinnati Opera.
+One of seventeen North American orchestras performing year-round, the CSO presents classical and Cincinnati Pops subscription concerts, Young People’s Concerts, Lollipops Family Concerts, CSO Chamber Players performances, summer performances at Riverbend Music Center, and Concerts in the Park.
+The CSO is also the official orchestra for the Cincinnati May Festival, Cincinnati Opera, and Cincinnati Ballet.
 The CSO Chamber Players series, instituted by the orchestra in 1988, provides an intimate chamber music alternative.

-The CSO is committed to enhancing and expanding music education for the children of Greater Cincinnati and works to bring music education, in its many different forms, to as broad a public as possible.
+The CSO is committed to enhancing and expanding music education for the students of Greater Cincinnati and works to bring music education, in its many different forms, to as broad a public as possible.
+Education and outreach programs serve more than 65,000 individuals annually.
 Since 1999, the CSO has been reaching this goal through its innovative education and outreach program Sound Discoveries: Music for Life, Music for the Community, Music for a Career.